Godetia: sowing, growing, care

 The Godetia is a highly floriferous and generous annual plant that requires very little care.

-Watering should be regular, especially during hot and dry weather, but not excessive as too much water can cause root rot.
-In pots, it will need more water as the substrate dries out faster than in the ground.
+Watering should be regular, especially during hot and dry weather, but not excessive, as too much water can cause root rot.
+In pots, it will need more water, as the substrate dries out faster than in the ground.
 Always allow the soil to dry out slightly between waterings.
-Apply mulch around the base to reduce evaporation.
+Spread mulch around the base to reduce evaporation.

-During the growth period, apply a small amount of flowering plant fertiliser about once a month.
-Soil that is too rich encourages foliage growth at the expense of flowering, so use sparingly.
+During growth, apply a little flowering plant fertiliser about once a month.
+Soil that is too rich encourages foliage growth at the expense of flowering, so use it sparingly.

-In a windy garden, stake taller cultivars.
+In a garden exposed to wind, stake the taller cultivars.
 Regularly remove faded flowers to prolong flowering.
-Allow seeding if you wish for natural self-sowing.
+Allow seeding if you want it to self-sow naturally.

 In well-drained soil, the plant is resistant to diseases.